shiftkey/blog/_posts/2011-02-19-using-rx-to-implement-filtering-in-mahtweets.md

  - **IStatusSubscriber** - an extension which subscribes to a stream of incoming requests.
  - **IConditionalSubscriber** : **IStatusSubscriber** - an extension which filters the updates before propogating to its consumers.
 Pass-thru or exclude filters can be specified.

-Replacing the Queue of messages with an IObservable/IObserver dual allows the application to leverage the Subject<T> class to manage the interactions between the services and the clients.
-This class resides in System.Reactive.dll and implements both IObservable<T> and IObserver<T>.
+Replacing the Queue of messages with an IObservable/IObserver dual allows the application to leverage the Subject&lt;T&gt; class to manage the interactions between the services and the clients.
+This class resides in System.Reactive.dll and implements both IObservable&lt;T&gt; and IObserver&lt;T&gt;.

 MahTweets also had some demo plugins for stream analytics, and abstracting away the queue support allows the application to plug in additional "global" services, using the same interfaces.
 Rx also allows observers to specify which thread to execute on, so the usage of the Dispatcher, TaskPool or ThreadPool (depending on scenario) can be configured without any plumbing code.